lineality/bead_set_juzu/README.md

 (And even unresolved, mingling your conception of the boundaries of yourself and the world around you is, arguably, a standard or common Zen curriculum topic that most text-sets would describe as a basic core part of any Zen workflow.
 However you decide to navigate, this is a key part of the landscape to be conceptually 'aware' of.)

+#### Recap: Three Guiding Questions (for interpreting texts)
+1. Is the agenda to connect to the world or to destroy / escape from the world?
+2. Experiences that cannot be put into words, or the time-language space of every-day life?
+3. Separating the semantics from the writer's intended focus.

+Also:
+For math and theology, there are writers who arbitrarily delight in saying things that do not have a clear intended meaning, and there are readers who arbitrarily delight in reading things that are unclear.
+As an 'art' or 'game' hobby, this is probably fine, possibly great.
+But for consciousness research, and medical health, it is important not to confuse someone who is trying to speak meaningfully about a topic vs. someone who is deliberately entertaining themselves and others by saying meaningless confusions (which might have lovely artistic, or cathartic, or other value).
+There are also the well documented areas and disinformation and other non-meaningful language areas.
+Just because something was said does not indicate that there is any meaning in it to be read into, very often no meaning was ever intended.

 ### Glosilalia-Yoga and Remote-Viewing
-Bear with me here, the examples sound strange, but the point I am trying to make is very mundane.
+(Bear with me here, the examples sound strange, but the point I am trying to make is very mundane.)

-A consistent and probably important theme in consciousness (and mindfulness, zazen) studies is the awareness of attention and perception of and by itself, where the process and problem space is slippery, difficult, and non-trivial to describe (even for an event that is concrete and simple).
+A consistent and probably important theme in consciousness (and mindfulness, zazen) studies is the awareness of attention and to perception of the perceiver itself (by the perceiver itself), where the process and problem-space is slippery, difficult, and non-trivial to describe (even for an event that is concrete and simple).

 A basic ~debate in meditation is whether you should be 'doing something' or 'doing nothing.'
-Arguably, having ~no (extra...but not easy to define 'extra,' when the goals to be mindful of what you DO experience) sensory input does need to be part of the mix, with the classic, 'sit down and don't move and close your eyes for a while and just breath' process (~zazen).
+Arguably, having ~no sensory input (or "extra" input...but not easy to define 'extra,' when the goal is to be mindful of what you DO experience) does need to be part of the overall mix of practices, such as the classic, 'sit down and don't move and close your eyes for a while and just breath' process (~zazen).

 But, often, the goal is to be able to apply this to daily life.
 Not all branches of study need to be focused on this, but I will focus on it sometimes.

-Controversy aside, the exercise of 'remote viewing' is an excellent example of sifting through signal and noise in your perceptions, considerations of inputs, and in particular how distortions may appear in what you are trying to output or articulate (this could be a craft or language expression for another person, or just an internal perception of something).
+Controversy aside, the exercise of 'remote viewing' is an excellent example of sifting through signal and noise in your perceptions, considerations of inputs, and in particular how distortions may appear in what you are trying to output and output (or articulate) (this could be a craft or language expression for another person, or just an internal perception of something).

-The exercise of separating a real-world-signal from static-blips-biases-and-mirages-and-illusions in 'remove-viewing' picture-drawing (even if you don't literally believe in 'remove viewing') is such a great analogy/metaphor or parellel with the challenges of interpreting inner-mind/out-world perceptions and identities.
+The exercise of separating a real-world-signal from static-blips-biases-mirages-and-illusions in 'remove-viewing' picture-drawing (even if you don't literally believe in 'remove viewing') is such a great analogy/metaphor or parallel with the challenges of interpreting inner-mind/out-world perceptions and identities.
+In many areas of life it can be difficult (but important) to be aware of how and where we blend our own biases and rationalizations into data and conclusions.

 Another side of mindfulness is: active-mind-ful health.
-Yes, meditation doesn't match well with dancing at a dance-club, but being completely sedentary and unfit is not healthy either. (e.g. how to interpret Bodhidharma sitting in front of a wall for nine years).
+Yes, meditation does not match well with dancing at a dance-club, but being completely sedentary and unfit is not healthy either. (e.g. How exactly should we interpret Bodhidharma sitting in front of a wall for nine years?)

 A very concrete example is Glosilalia-Yoga (Glosilalia = ~non-linguistic forms, nonsense-sounds).
-Not that this should be the only method ever used, but it seems a no-brainer (?) to not ever try this:
+Not that this should be the only method ever used, but there is a broad consensus that vocalization activities have a variety of health and wellness benefits:

 Activity: Do a meaningless (no distracting 'words') verbal yoga expression fitness exercise that lasts about 2.5 minutes.

-As that becomes routine, parts of awareness (or the brain, or something(s)) are able to separate from that and just look at where you are and what is happening, say, sitting by a clump of wild grass blowing in the wind.
+As that becomes routine, parts of awareness (or the brain, or something(s)) are able to separate from ~'the yoga exercise' and be aware of sensory input where you are and what is happening, say, sitting by a clump of wild grass blowing in the wind.
 Watching that grass for 2.5 minutes, with various parts of your brain occupied with the Glosilalia-Yoga, will tell you surprising things about your perception (and your perception of your perception) of that blowing grass and other things (including the force of your impatience to do something more sport-thrilling).

-Note: From actors, to the elderly with speech and swallowing fitness needs, to every-day business office people who want to be clearer in meetings (The Economist has a whole article on this as a mundane topic.), doing vocal-exercises is increasingly becoming a standard part of whole-body health and fitness for everyone.
+Note: From actors, to the elderly with speech and swallowing fitness needs, to every-day business office people who want to be clearer in meetings (The Economist has a whole article on this as a mundane topic), doing vocal-exercises is increasingly becoming a standard part of whole-body health and fitness for everyone.

 And, interestingly enough, this Glosilalia-Yoga not only exists but it is one of the most internationally wide-spread ritual practices.
-The back story is very convoluted, but in a nutshell, there is a nonsense-song that for some reason became famous as a 'Buddhist sutra' and has spread over centuries especially across Asia, being part of local traditional practices even where 'buddhism' is not prominent.
-It's roots, very very oversimplified, may be seen as this: a short non-language artistic expression of the feeling of a large number of (usually long) language-chant-sutras.
+The back story is very convoluted, but in a nutshell, there is a nonsense-song that for some reason became famous as a 'Buddhist sutra' and has spread over centuries especially across Asia, integrating into parts of local traditional practices even where 'buddhism' is not prominent.
+Its roots, very very oversimplified, may be seen as this: a short non-language artistic expression of the feeling of a large number of (usually long) language-chant-sutras was distilled and published along with the sutras: the short 'tone-poem' nonsense-song became the popular favorite and spread.
-This is called hanya-shingyo (with each language having a different transliteration), or (in English) the "Heart Sutra."
+This is called (in Japanese) hanya-shingyo (with each language having a different transliteration), or (in English) the "Heart Sutra."

 On the one hand, chanting a Sutra has nothing to do with zazen.
 But in the nuance of a non-word mindful vocal-fitness consciousness exercise intended to instruct how to live when not doing zazen... the gap becomes a lot smaller.

-### Nuanced 'Self':
+### Nuanced 'Self'  (Principle)
 This might sound overly technical, but a concrete example is next: not self-anthropomorphizing the causes of things is tricky.
 Having a nuanced awareness of self and non-self is tricky.
 Here is a concrete example should be understandable to most people:

 It is very difficult for the head of a small or large company, or the administrative executive of a small or large region, to not identify the noisy results of economic booms and busts (which are economic distortions and noise (or adjustments from distortions) not simple economic signal) with themselves, as somehow being caused by or emanating from that leader.
 Pride at what appears good (even when you can see it is a distorted signal), shame at what looks bad, even if it has nothing to do with anything that person did; it is difficult to not feel this self-causality-confusion.
 This same pattern could be applied to many other examples: parents and children, developers and software projects, teachers and students, managers and workers, possibly artists and their literature, songs, paintings, etc.